-False teeth, generally a sign of age, poor dental care or both, are not really something to laugh at in Real Life
+False teeth, generally a sign of age, poor dental care, unfavourable tooth genetics, or a combination of any of these, are not really something to laugh at in Real Life

 But in fiction — false teeth are hilarious, scary or gross.